Farama-Foundation/SuperSuit/README.md

 env = frame_stack(color_reduction(env, 'full'), 4)
 ```

-You can install it via `pip install supersuit`
+You can install it via `pip install supersuit` or `conda install supersuit`

 Similarly, for pettingzoo,